juancarlospaco/nim-new-backend/README.md

 It is the second on popularity behind JavaScript, but Nim already has JavaScript.

 To clean up code because JavaScript is kinda weird which also makes codegen weird.

+I imagine creating a Ruby or Go Backend from a Python backend is easier than from C.